rust-lang/rfcs/text/3729-sized-hierarchy.md

-It may seem that introducing the `Pointee` trait at the bottom of the trait hierarchy is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `const ValueSized` and avoid complicated behaviour change over an edition.
+It may seem that introducing the `Pointee` trait at the bottom of the trait hierarchy is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `const MetaSized` and avoid complicated behaviour change over an edition.

 Without introducing `Pointee`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options:

-1. Introduce a `?ValueSized` relaxed bound (a user could write `Sized`, `ValueSized` or `?ValueSized`) which has had mixed reception in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions).
+1. Introduce a `?MetaSized` relaxed bound (a user could write `Sized`, `MetaSized` or `?MetaSized`) which has had mixed reception in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions).
 2. Keep `?Sized`'s existing meaning of removing the implicit `Sized` bound, which would complicate changing `size_of_val`'s existing `?Sized` bound:

-   Without `Pointee`, `?Sized` would be equivalent to `const ValueSized` until extern types are stabilised (e.g. a `?Sized` bound would accept exactly the same types as a `const ValueSized` bound, but after extern types are introduced, `?Sized` bounds would accept extern types and `const ValueSized` bounds would not). extern types would need to be introduced over an edition and all existing `?Sized` bounds rewritten to `?Sized + const ValueSized`.
+   Without `Pointee`, `?Sized` would be equivalent to `const MetaSized` until extern types are stabilised (e.g. a `?Sized` bound would accept exactly the same types as a `const MetaSized` bound, but after extern types are introduced, `?Sized` bounds would accept extern types and `const MetaSized` bounds would not). extern types would need to be introduced over an edition and all existing `?Sized` bounds rewritten to `?Sized + const MetaSized`.
 This is the same mechanism described in [rfcs#3396][rfc_extern_types_v2] to introduce its `MetaSized` trait.

 ## Why migrate away from `?Sized`?